The views expressed by the hosts on this program, rooted in a daily and relentless, unstoppable pursuit of the truth.

 By invading Iraq, we've basically signed the death warrant of Jordan and much of the Levant.

-An area where he can operate from safe haven into another country.
+Bin Laden prizes contiguity above all things, an area where he can operate from safe haven into another country.

-And he didn't.
+And he did.

 Exactly right, sir.

-We created his bastion to get to an area he's never been able to work against, which is the Levant, uh, Israel, Egypt.
+We created his bastion to get to an area he's never been able to work against, which is the Levant, Israel, Egypt.

-Uh he now has safe haven to operate from there.
+He now has safe haven to operate from there.

 There were no terrorist actions against Arabs anywhere else, never happened before until we went into Iraq.

-What this business about we gave Osama a safe haven in Iraq.
+This is about we gave Osama a safe haven in Iraq.

 Well, should we then not have gone into Afghanistan and routed him out of there?

-You know, bin Laden's MO has been to go take over countries that have no governments.
+You know, bin Laden's M.O. has been to go take over countries that have no governments.

 They're basically stateless.